xeon123/KCNA-notes/KCNA-Exercises/Building Container Image.md

 docker buildx build --platform linux/amd64,linux/arm64/v8 . -t cmatrix-multi --load
 ```

-- Buildx, you can build your image for multiple target platforms simultaneously, which simplifies the process of creating and maintaining multi-arch images.
+- Buildx, you can build your image for **multiple target platforms simultaneously**, which simplifies the process of creating and maintaining multi-arch images.
 You can test your image

 ```bash
 docker run --rm -it cmatrix-multi -ab -u 2 -C magenta
 ```

-Remove stopped containers, unused networks, dangling images, and dangling build cache.
+**Remove stopped containers, unused networks, dangling images, and dangling build cache.**

 ```bash
 docker system prune